ksm/SwiftInFlux/README.md

 Source: https://devforums.apple.com/message/998882#998882

-### Optionals for values conforming to the LogicValue protocol (e.g. Bool)
+### Optional Bool is confusing

-Optional Bools in a boolean context are confusing.
+Optionals for types conforming to the `LogicValue` protocol (primarily Bool) can have confusing semantics:

 ```swift
 var foo: Bool? = false